pombreda/lepl/doc-src/manual/resources.rst

   <api/redirect.html#lepl.manager.GeneratorManager>`_ monitor must be added to
   the :ref:`configuration`.

-:ref:`backtracking` within LEPL is implemented using generators.
+:ref:`backtracking` within Lepl is implemented using generators.
 These are semi--autonomous *loop--like* blocks of code that can be paused and restarted.
 Each matcher (in simple terms) has, at its core, a generator that provides successive matches.
 Backtracking means saving these generators for future use